Balanitis is swelling of the foreskin and head of the penis.

 Most cases of balanitis can be controlled with medicated creams and good hygiene.
 Surgery is not needed most of the time.

-Long-term inflammation or infection can:
+Long-term swelling or infection can:

 - Scar and narrow the opening of the penis (meatal stricture)